vk-cs/docs-public/docs/en/storage/s3/instructions/buckets/s3-webhooks/s3-webhooks.md

 **Using the AWS SDK Programmatically**

-Internally, both the VK Cloud panel and the SDK call the Object Storage REST API to manage the notification subresources associated with the bucket.
+Internally, both the VK Cloud panel and the SDK call the VK Object Storage REST API to manage the notification subresources associated with the bucket.

-Regardless of which method is used, Object Storage stores the notification configuration as XML on the notification subresources associated with the bucket.
+Regardless of which method is used, VK Object Storage stores the notification configuration as XML on the notification subresources associated with the bucket.

 By default, notifications are not enabled for any events.
 Thus, initially, the notification sub-resource stores an empty configuration.